cyschneck/centerline-width/README.md

 **Equal Distance - Equal linear distance between points**

 `equal_distance` will generate points along the centerline that are an equal linear distance from one another in meters.
-For example, this will generate points that each 5 meters or 20 meters from eachother
+For example, this will generate points that each 5 meters or 20 meters from each other

 | equal_distance=5 | equal_distance=20 |
 | ------------- | ------------- |
 | ![example+png](https://raw.githubusercontent.com/cyschneck/centerline-width/main/data/doc_examples/equal_distance_5_m.jpg) | ![example+png](https://raw.githubusercontent.com/cyschneck/centerline-width/main/data/doc_examples/equal_distance_20_m.jpg) |

 The red pins represent the equal distance centerline coordinates produced by centerline-width.
-The yellow line is the distance measured in Google Earth Pro between the points and the river banks are in purple.
+The yellow line is the distance measured in Google Earth Pro between the points.
+The mapped river banks are in purple.

 **Interpolation - A solution for sparse data:**